stuartherbert/sublime-phpunit/README.md

 You can also open up the Command Palette (CTRL + SHIFT + P on Linux), and type 'PHPUnit' to see what you can do with PHPUnit in the currently open file.

 To make this work, you need to create a phpunit.xml.dist or phpunit.xml file for your code (projects using [Phix](http://phix-project.org) get this for free).
-The Sublime-PHP plugin searches the folders upwards from whatever you are trying to test, using the first phpunit.xml or phpunit.xml.dist that it finds.
+The Sublime-PHPUnit plugin searches the folders upwards from whatever you are trying to test, using the first phpunit.xml or phpunit.xml.dist that it finds.
 Make sure that your phpunit.xml file is either at the top of your tests folder (or even further up), and this plugin will work for you.

 _PHPUnit support is based on the [Ruby Tests plugin](https://github.com/maltize/sublime-text-2-ruby-tests)_